-Stay up to date with crime, emergency, felony and other police encounters.
+Stay up to date with criminal complaints, emergency, felony and other police encounters.
 The Racine County Eye and Kenosha Lens is your source for local news that serves our diverse communities.
 Subscribe today and never miss a beat.
 Visit our Police & Fire section to read more.

 Racine County Eye and Kenosha Lens – Journalism that serves.